 To be eligible for SCALEUP funds, teams must own/control subject invention(s) or software arising from ARPA-E award(s).

-ARPA-E’s Associate Director for Technology-to-Market, Dr. James Zahler, and Technology-to-Market Advisor Dr. Danny Cunningham discuss ARPA-E’s SCALEUP program, past and future, in a recent episode of Energy Briefs, ARPA-E’s digital content series.
+ARPA-E’s Acting Associate Director for Technology to Market Dr. Danny Cunningham discuss ARPA-E’s SCALEUP program with former Associate Director for Technology to Market Dr. James Zahler in an episode of Energy Briefs, ARPA-E’s digital video series.

 Below is information on ARPA-E’s SCALEUP portfolio of programs.